istio/istio.io/content/en/news/security/istio-security-2021-001/index.md

 * Accepts JWT tokens (with `RequestAuthentication`)
 * Has some service paths without `AuthorizationPolicy` applied.

-If both conditions are met, then an incoming request with a JWT token, and the token issuer is not in `RequestAuthentication` will bypass the JWT validation, instead of getting rejected.
+For the service paths that both conditions are met, an incoming request with a JWT token, and the token issuer is not in `RequestAuthentication` will bypass the JWT validation, instead of getting rejected.

 ## Mitigation